MDIA 4100 - Honours Advanced Media Theory

 General Course Information

-Course Code MDIA 4100 Course Honours Advanced Media Theory Coordinating Unit Media Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 6 Contact Up to 2 hours per week Available for Study Abroad and Exchange N Prerequisites A credit standard in undergraduate study, which is usually determined by a minimum requirement of 70% average in all Level II and Level III courses taken at undergraduate level.
-Incompatible MDIA 4001 Restrictions Available only to students admitted to relevant Honours program Course Description This course is designed to provide students with a range of advanced media theories, methodologies and research frameworks to carry out sophisticated research.
+Course Code MDIA 4100 Course Honours Advanced Media Theory Coordinating Unit Media Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 6 Contact Up 2 hours per week Available for Study Abroad and Exchange N Prerequisites 1.
+Successful completion of a Bachelor of Media Degree or an equivalent undergraduate degree approved by the Media Honours Committee (which includes a major sequence in media, communications or another area significantly related to media).
+2. A credit Incompatible MDIA 4001 Restrictions Available only to students admitted to the relevant Honours program Course Description This course is designed to provide students with a range of advanced media theories, methodologies and research frameworks to carry out sophisticated research.
 It focuses on research theories relevant to the exploration of cultures and requires students to carry out activities that relate to contemporary media research and, where relevant, draw their major project dissertation or creative work closer to questions around research in the 21st Century.
 A major theme running through the course is the historical, cultural and social significance of the media as one of the most important contemporary topics debated in both academic research circles and the public sphere.

 Course Coordinator: Associate Professor Peter Pugsley